electerious/Lychee/docs/Plugins.md

 }

-# Register your plugin
-$plugins->attach(new ExamplePlugin($database, $settings));
+?>
 ```

-3. Add the plugin-path to the database of Lychee
+3. Add the class name to the database of Lychee

-Select the table `lychee_settings` and edit the value of `plugins` to the path of your plugin.
-The path must be relative from the `plugins/`-folder: `ExamplePlugin/index.php`.
+Select the table `lychee_settings` and add the name of the class to the value of `plugins` (e.g. `ExamplePlugin`).
+Please ensure that the folder has the same name as the class and as the file.

-Divide multiple plugins with semicolons: `Plugin01/index.php;Plugin02/index.php`.
+Divide multiple plugins with semicolons: `ExamplePlugin;ExampleTwoPlugin`.

 ### Available hooks